Queen of Trinidad and Tobago

-The Queen of Trinidad and Tobago was the head of state from independence in 1962 until the abolition of the monarchy in 1976.
-The monarch's constitutional roles were delegated to a governor-general, who acted on the advice of government ministers.
+Elizabeth II was Queen of Trinidad and Tobago from the independence of Trinidad and Tobago on 31 August 1962 until the country became a republic on 1 August 1976.
+Her constitutional role as head of state was delegated to a governor-general, who acted on the advice of government ministers.

-Trinidad and Tobago became independent on 31 August 1962.
-In 1974, a constitutional reform commission, led by Chief Justice Sir Hugh Wooding, recommended that the country become a republic, in line with almost universal national opinion.
-A new constitution was adopted on 1 August 1976, and the country became the Republic of Trinidad and Tobago with a president as head of state, but remained a member of the Commonwealth.
+In 1974, a constitutional reform commission in Trinidad and Tobago, led by Chief Justice Sir Hugh Wooding, recommended that the country become a republic, in line with almost universal national opinion.
+A new constitution was adopted on 1 August 1976, and the country became the Republic of Trinidad and Tobago with a president as head of state, but remains a member of the Commonwealth.

-Elizabeth II was the only person to hold the position.
-While in this role, she visited Trinidad and Tobago in February 1966.
+Elizabeth II visited Trinidad and Tobago once during her tenure, in February 1966.

 History

 At independence in 1962, Trinidad and Tobago elected to retain the monarch, Elizabeth II of the United Kingdom, as head of state instead of becoming a republic.
 With the collapse of the West Indies Federation, Trinidad and Tobago chose to pursue independence alone, and the government summoned a constitutional conference in May 1962.
 The constitutional conference which convened in May debated the merits of republicanism versus constitutional monarchy before settling on the "familiar constitutional monarchy based on the Westminster pattern".
-Arguments against retention of the monarch included the idea that it was a "bad form" for a newly independent country which gave the queen "too many residual opportunities [to interfere]" and undermined the sovereignty of the new nation.
+Arguments against retention of the monarch included the idea that it was a "bad form" for a newly independent country which gave the Queen "too many residual opportunities [to interfere]" and undermined the sovereignty of the new nation.

-Mary, Princess Royal, represented the queen at the independence celebrations.
-Just before midnight on August 30, she joined large crowds in front of the Red House to witness the flag raising ceremony.
+Mary, Princess Royal, represented the Queen at the independence celebrations.
+Just before midnight on 30 August, she joined large crowds in front of the Red House to witness the flag raising ceremony.
 After the ceremony, and accompanied by Prime Minister Eric Williams, the Princess Royal attended a service of dedication in Trinity Cathedral.
 At the Red House in Port of Spain, the Princess opened the country's first Parliament on behalf of the monarch.
-The queen's message to the people of Trinidad and Tobago, read by her aunt, Mary, extended her warm welcome to the newly independent member of the Commonwealth.
-The queen declared her confidence that the new nation, composed of people with many varied origins and traditions, would live harmoniously and play a full part in promoting cooperation.
+The Queen's message to the people of Trinidad and Tobago, read by her aunt, Mary, extended her warm welcome to the newly independent member of the Commonwealth.
+The Queen declared her confidence that the new nation, composed of people with many varied origins and traditions, would live harmoniously and play a full part in promoting cooperation.

 Constitutional role

 The 1962 Constitution of Trinidad and Tobago retained Queen Elizabeth II as "direct and immediate" head of state.
-This relied on the principle that the monarch was divisible, and being Queen of the United Kingdom in no conflicted with being Queen of Trinidad and Tobago.
+This relied on the principle that the monarch was divisible, and being Queen of the United Kingdom in no way conflicted with being Queen of Trinidad and Tobago.
 The constitution vested executive authority in the monarch, which was exercised by the Governor-General of Trinidad and Tobago.
-While the queen remained head of state, her representative, the governor-general, could only act on the advice of the prime minister.
-Bills passed by Parliament required assent by the governor-general.
+While the Queen remained head of state, her representative, the governor-general, could only act on the advice of the prime minister.
+Bills passed by Parliament required royal assent by the governor-general.